shihjay2/nosh-core/readme.md

 ##### Form input masking: Masked Input
 ##### Date/time input: Time entry

-## model
+## Models
 This is where php code pertaining to MySQL database functions reside.
 The controllers frequently point to code in this directory.

-## assets
+## Assets
 Images indicated in the view files reside in the ../public/images directory.
 Imported files are usually downloaded via script in the ../import directory.

 ## Database schema
 Below are the list of database tables that are installed for NOSH.
 Some table names are self explainatory, but those that are not will be explained here.
 	addressbook
 	alerts
 	allergies